- How is uterine sarcoma treated?

 After the diagnostic tests are done, your cancer care team will recommend one or more treatment options.
 Don't feel rushed about making a decision.
 If there is anything you do not understand, ask to have it explained again.
 The choice of treatment depends largely on the type of cancer and stage of the disease when it is diagnosed.
 Other factors might play a part in choosing the best treatment plan.
 These could include your age, your overall state of health, whether you plan to have children, and other personal considerations.
 Be sure you understand all of the risks and side effects of different treatment options before making a decision.

 From the start, keep in mind that you will be dealing with your own body and emotions.
-In the process of deciding what kind of treatment to have, you will find it helpful to discuss options with your family and friends, as well as with your primary care doctor and nurse.
+While you are deciding what kind of treatment to have, you will find it helpful to discuss options with your family and friends, as well as with your primary care doctor and nurse.
 At every step of the way, before treatment, during treatment, and in recovery, you should talk with your cancer care team about side effects and ways to avoid them or make them easier to handle.
 They want to answer your questions, so ask them!
 See “What should you ask your doctor about uterine sarcoma” for possible questions to ask.

-There are 4 basic types of treatment for women with uterine sarcoma:
+These are the basic types of treatment for women with uterine sarcoma:

 A combination of these treatments may be used.
 Which treatment--or treatments-- are used depends on the type and stage of your cancer as well as your overall medical condition.
 Most women with uterine sarcoma have surgery to remove the cancer.
 Radiation, chemotherapy, and hormonal therapy are sometimes given to lower the risk of the cancer coming back after surgery.
 These treatments may also be used for cancers that cannot be removed with surgery or when a woman can't have surgery because she has other health problems.